Varun487/DataAnalytics_PairTradingModels/README.md

-# PairTradingModels
+# Pair Trading Models

 ## To replicate this repo on your computer

-1. Download the storage folder shared to you in google drive
+1. Download the storage folder shared to you in google drive.
 2. Create a DA Project folder
 3. Copy the storage folder as is to the newly created project folder
 3. cd to that folder and run `git init`, this initalizes the git repository